natthaphxt/Cart-Pole-Simulation-MATLAB/README.md

 - Create an ideal system model without considering friction and damping effects on the pendulum
 - Include ground friction for the cart
 - Pendulum angle constraint: within ±10 degrees (for stabilization)
-- Cart travel range is limited
+- Cart travel range is limited (2 meters)
 - Cart starting position is always at the center (x = 0)

 ### 2.2 Controller Design